Kevin6000/pkipolicy/rootstore/policy.md

     in the certificate or has been authorized by the domain registrant to act on their behalf.
 This must be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
-The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
+The CA's CP/CPS must not clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address).